oxc-project/oxc-project.github.io/src/docs/guide/usage/linter.md

 ### ESLint

-If you are looking for a way to use oxlint in projects that still need ESLint, You can use [eslint-plugin-oxlint](https://github.com/oxc-project/eslint-plugin-oxlint) to turn off ESLint rules that are already supported by oxlint.
+If you are looking for a way to use oxlint in projects that still need ESLint, you can use [eslint-plugin-oxlint](https://github.com/oxc-project/eslint-plugin-oxlint) to turn off ESLint rules that are already supported by oxlint.
 So you can enjoy the speed of oxlint while still using ESLint.

 ### lint-staged